poltriquell/MyBits_Web_Project/README.md

 Once the containers are running, you can access the application by opening a web browser and navigating to **_http://localhost:8000_**.
 You should see your Python application running in the browser.

 That's it!
 You've successfully run your Python application as a Docker container orchestration using docker-compose.

+## How to run the web application in Fly.io

+### Prerequisites

+Before you begin, make sure you have the following:

+- A Fly.io account.
+If you don't have one yet, you can sign up for a free account at https://fly.io/signup/.
+- An application that you want to deploy.

+### Step 1: Create a New App

 ## Teachers
 The teachers who have guided this project are: